Digit112/HL7-Parser/readme.md

 }
 ```

+As you can see, the definitions for MESSAGE, SEGMENT, COMPOSITE, and SUBCOMPOSITE are so similar that they've been grouped into a single syntax.
+These four are called the "non-primitives", a category which (despite its name) excludes tables.
+This mirrors the internal structure of the implementation, *but* the definitions are not identical, all fields are not valid for all non-primitive metatypes.

-In both cases, the `type-id` key is the unique identifier for this message, segment, or data type as defined by HL7.
+In all cases, the `type-id` key is the unique identifier for this message, segment, or data type as defined by HL7.
 Examples include "ORU R01", "MSH", and "ST".

 The `description`, `long-description`, and `from` fields are all basically the same - will be displayed to the user, typically come straight from the HL7 documentation (perhaps elided), and default to an empty string. `description` should be only a few words, whereas `long-description` may be anywhere from a short sentence to a paragraph and is used to explain semantics and edge cases. `from` is a dot-delimited specifier for a section of the HL7 specification, for example `"2.A.33.1"` which describes the Namespace ID field of the Hierarchic designator composite.

 The constituent `type` field must match the `type-id` key on some other definition.
+That type's metatype must be valid as per the metatype checking rules summarized in the table above.

 The `length` fields are optional.
 In the primitive definition, excluding the length causes it to default to infinity ("length" really means "maximum length").
-In the composite definition, you specify the lengths of each constituent.
-Excluding the length causes it to inherit the length on the table, if specified, or the type of the constituent if not, this is common since the length of a constituent is often the length of its type.
+In the non-primitive definitions, you specify the lengths of each constituent.
+Excluding the length causes it to inherit the length on the table, if specified, or the type of the constituent if not, this is common since the length of a constituent is often just the length of its type.

-The length of an entire messsage, segment, or composite is always the sum of the lengths of the constituents plus the number of delimiters needed to separate them.
+The length of an entire non-primitive is always the sum of the lengths of the constituents plus the number of delimiters needed to separate them.
 It cannot be manually specified.

 The values for `optionality` correspond to "Optional", "Conditional", "Required", "Backward Compatible", and "Withdrawn".
 The options "C", "B", and "W" are internally treated identically to optional ("O"), but are conformant with the specification and also provide information to readers of the file.